Griswolds in Paris

 EIFFEL TOWER and Griswalds family

 The previous misfortunes have no chance to disrupt Clark’s schedule and his design to take some walking with his family across Paris in a way he would later perform in Rome with a travel guide in hand and no one behind.
 Anyway, his choice of landmarks happened to be not too shabby.
-A new sequence is being opened by a motion picture close-up of the ‘METROPOLITAIN’ sign, preserved until the present days.
-Etienne Marcel metro station was named after a French state official of the XIV century, who had once led the Paris brunch of the all-state peasantry rebellion.
-The subway station and the main entrance-exit (the one Griswalds use) were opened back in 1908.
-Clark takes up the position of a devoted cameraman of his family, yet without insight into a manual of polaroid cameras, leaving the moment solely in memory and on the pavement.
+A new sequence is being opened by a motion picture close-up of the ‘METROPOLITAN’ sign, preserved until the present day.
+Etienne Marcel metro station was named after a French state official of the 14th century, who had once led the Paris branch of the nationwide peasants’ rebellion.
+The subway station and the main entrance exit (the one Griswolds use) were opened back in 1908.
+Clark takes up the position of a devoted cameraman of his family, yet without insight into the manual of Polaroid cameras, leaving the moment solely in memory and on the pavement.
 We could see Rue de Turbigo, a street named to honor the victory of the French army over the Austrians back in 1859.
-It is worth noting that an attentive traveler could find the already seen ‘Fontaine des Innocents’ five minutes from the crossroad.
+It is worth noting that an attentive traveler could find the already-seen ‘Fontaine des Innocents’ five minutes from the crossroads.

 Etienne Marcel metro station: Helen, Rusty and Audrey